The best solar lights in 2026, as tested by our reviews experts

 Cons

-- Costly if want to line a path or boundary
+- Costly if you want to line a path or boundary

 This stylish spike light is made from sturdy die-cast aluminium in matt black and has a large solar panel on the top.
-There’s a choice of mounting options, the light can be attached to the ground with the included screws or simply sunk into soil with the sturdy spike and also three different modes.
-It can be set to switch on only when it detects movement, provide a continuous glow, or fade to a dimmer light until nearby motion is detected when it becomes brighter.
+There’s a choice of mounting options: the light can be attached to the ground with the included screws or simply sunk into soil with the sturdy spike.
+There are also three different lighting modes.
+It can be set to switch on only when it detects movement, provide a continuous glow, or fade to a dimmer light until nearby motion is detected, when it becomes brighter.
 The warm white solar LED bulbs are bright enough to light a path, boundary or entranceway and offer up to 12 hours of light in the summer, although there’s an on/off switch to avoid disturbing neighbours or garden wildlife.
 Ideal by the front door, to light up when you arrive home, a few of these would also look great lining a path, although this could become expensive.
-Rated IP54 it’s tough enough for year-round use and comes with a four year warranty.
+Rated IP54, it’s tough enough for year-round use and comes with a four-year warranty.
 Taller bollard spike lights with the same features are also available.
+Our experts awarded the Antheia outdoor LED solar-powered decorative spike and bollard light a BBC Gardeners’ World Magazine Best Buy for the best solar spike and bollard lights.

 Bollard spike dimensions: 160mm x 465mm (+200m spike)